TomFryers/activate/README.md

 you switch to the 'Activities' tab, you can see individual activities.
 Go to Activity/Analyse to see more detail.

+To connect to an Activate server, go to Settings/Servers, press 'Add Server' and enter the server details.
+You will need a username and password given to you by the server admin.
+You can then access the 'Social' tab to see the activities of members of that server.

 ---

 Activate, a free activity log and analysis tool.